FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolchartbar.md

 ### <a id="methods-width"/>**Width(Int32)**

 Define Width to ChartBar.
-Default value is 80.
+Default value is 80.The value must be greater than or equal to 10.

 ```csharp
 IControlChartBar Width(int value)